acscripts/ac_radio/docs/config.md

 `false` = The keybind will not be created at all.
 `''` = Empty quotes for creating the keybind, but not setting a default key.
 `'NUMPAD0'` = Or any other [valid key](https://docs.fivem.net/docs/game-references/input-mapper-parameter-ids/keyboard) to create a keybind with **this** default key.

+## noRadioDisconnect
+Whether to disconnect from radio when there is no radio item in player's inventory.

+**Accepted values**
+`true` = You will be disconnected from radio when there is no radio item in your inventory.
+`false` = You won't.